What the Senate Should Ask Trump's Pick for Education Chief

 Betsy DeVos attended Holland Christian school as a child and sent her own children to private Christian schools.

-There are many positive reasons why Betsy DeVos is a great choice for the Trump administration.
+There are positive reasons why Betsy DeVos is a good choice for the Trump administration.
 Let’s hope she realizes that Common Core and federal vouchers are anathema to her deeper Christian goals and begins the process to stop Common Core and abolish federal control over education.